TheineAddict/Null-Expected/src/data/posts/author1/2025/12/quality-resolutions-better-tester-2026.md

 slug: "quality-resolutions-better-tester-2026"
 ---

-# Quality Resolutions: 10 Small Habits That Make You a Better Tester in 2026

 ![QA engineer reflecting on year-end quality resolutions](/quality-resolutions-hero.jpg)

 “**Be a better tester**” is not a resolution.
 It’s a slogan.